jonlabelle/Trimmer/README.md

 - Trim whitespace at the start and end of each line.
 - Delete empty, whitespace only lines.
 - Collapse multiple consecutive empty lines into one empty line.
+- Remove empty lines from the beginning and end of the file.

 Watch a [**Quick Demo**](https://raw.githubusercontent.com/jonlabelle/Trimmer/gh-pages/images/trimmer_demo.gif)